Mahdi2912/Daily-Fun/daily_digest.md

 Riddle: A car's odometer shows 72927 miles, a palindromic number.
 What are the minimum miles you would need to travel to form another?
 (Answer: 110 miles.
 (73037))

+💬 Daily Quote #1:
+"If they wrote it to make money, don't read it." — Naval Ravikant